IT-Academy-BCN/ita-challenges-frontend/README.md

 ### Description

-The ITA-challenges-backend project is built using Java with the Spring Boot framework and reactive programming.
+The ITA-challenges-frontend project is built using Angular framework and reactive programming.
 It is an initiative designed specifically for students enrolled in the IT Academy program at Barcelona Activa.

-The primary goal is to provide students with hands-on experience in a real-world development environment, real scenarios they may encounter in their future careers.
+The primary goal is to provide junior developers with hands-on experience in a real-world development environment, real scenarios they may encounter in their future careers.

-Simultaneously, students collaborate to create a valuable learning tool for the [ITA challenges application](http://dev.ita-challenges.eurecatacademy.org/ita-challenge/challenges) dedicated to code and programming coding-challenges.
+Simultaneously, developers collaborate to create a valuable learning tool for the ITA challenges application dedicated to code and programming coding-challenges.
 This project involves tackling new features, addressing legacy code, resolving bugs, and fostering teamwork.
 The emphasis is not only on technical proficiency but also on providing a holistic learning experience for our students.

 This project exists thanks to all the people who contribute.

-**For newcomers**, we strongly emphasize the importance of thoroughly reading the entire README.
-This document contains crucial information about installation, configuration, and daily processes necessary for effectively working on this project.

-### Usage

-This project provides REST API services for the ITA challenges application and consists of five microservices:
-   * **Challenge.** The challenge microservice is designed to manage and distribute information related to challenges within the project.
-For instance, it provides details such as title, level, creation date, solution, and other relevant information.
-This microservice communicates with various modules of the project through a set of endpoints.
-   * **Score.** The score microservice is built to provide information related to the score analysis for a specific challenge solution provided in a determined language.
-   * **User.** The user microservice is crafted to efficiently manage and deliver information stemming from user, challenge, and score interactions.
-For example, it facilitates access to user challenge solutions, bookmarks, and challenge statistics.
-   * **Auth**.
-The auth microservice plays a pivotal role in ensuring the security and integrity of user interactions within the system.
-It is primarily responsible for validating user authentication tokens, thereby safeguarding access to sensitive resources and functionalities.
-By validating authentication tokens, this microservice verifies the identity of users and ensures that only authorized individuals can access the system's features and data.
-   * **Document**.
-The document microservice serves as a unified gateway consolidating all documents from various endpoints within the system.
-Acting as a single entry point, it will be seamlessly redirected by the project's overarching API Gateway.
-Named itachallenge-document, this microservice is entrusted with aggregating all Swagger documentation from other microservices, ensuring comprehensive access and management of system documentation.

-Each microservice exposes REST APIs to interact with it.
-To use any microservice, you can refer to the [procedure](#procedure) section or start it from the App class in your IDE.

 ### Installation